 Why it pays to think ahead

-The earlier you can get going with preparations, the easier it will be to get everything done and the better your backyard will look.
+The earlier you can get going with preparations, the easier it will be to get everything done and the better your backyard will look, for example, buying some new items of poly furniture for your patio!
 If you leave it too late the plants won’t be flowering, the lettuce won’t have matured, and you’ll be rushing about trying to find spare parts for the barbecue because you hadn’t checked whether it was working.
 Having a party then becomes more of a chore than a pleasure, and you feel frustrated that things aren’t exactly how you would have liked them.

 What do you need to do?

 It will depend on what sort of yard you have and what kind of barbecues you are planning.
 If you have a small yard that you keep plain and simple and just intend to have a few small family get-togethers, your main jobs will be checking and cleaning the barbecue, seeing that the yard is tidy and up together, and maybe giving the fence a coat of preservative.
 If your yard is more of a showpiece and you are planning some big parties, you will want everything to be looking good, so you need to get sowing and planting, tidying up dead material from plants that have died back over winter, checking the lawn sprinkler systems, having a look at the garden furniture to make sure it’s in good condition and checking the decking and pathways aren’t slippery.
 If you want to take a step further and make your guests envious of your backyard, consider investing in some charming vinyl gazebos.
 They not only make the place look better, but could also serve as a center stage of your entire barbeque party.